AeloveRim/aeloverim.github.io/docs/Installation.md

 When you are done, **save your game, go back to the main menu, then load that save** so the last few mods can load properly.

+If you are playing with the Vanilla Start option, the mods will initialize while the intro plays.
+If your machine is on the weaker side there might be freezing at one point while the animations are initialized - just wait it out.
+Make sure to **save, go back to the main menu, then load** in the Helgen Keep, after Ralof or Hadvar cut your bonds and free you, so the last few mods can load properly.

 Modifying the CBBE 3BA and/or HIMBO morphs in the racemenu during character creation is not recommended.
 Instead, after reloading your game, you should use the autobody shortcut (right thumbstick + controller down) to select a body preset for your character.

 That done, there are optional configuration changes you may wish to make in the Mod Configuration Menu :